OSSEC Guide¶

 Understanding the contents of the OSSEC alerts requires a background and knowledge in Linux systems administration.
 They may be confusing, and at first it will be hard to tell between a genuine problem and a fluke.
 You should examine these alerts regularly to ensure that the SecureDrop environment has not been compromised in any way, and follow up on any particularly concerning messages with direct investigation.

-The SecureDrop Application and Monitor Servers reboot every night, as part
+The SecureDrop Application and Monitor Servers check for package updates every day.

-below alert.
-You should also see them in an email named Daily Report:
+a single email.
+You should also see them in an email named Daily Report: File Changes

 .